yuvalmGS/gigaspaces-wiki-jekyll/xap97net/multi-site-replication-over-the-wan.markdown

 {summary}This page explains how to establish data synchronization between multiple sites (spaces), usually used over the WAN.{summary}
 {composition-setup}

+{% info title=Licensing %}
-{info:title=Licensing}The Gateway requires a separate license in addition to the GigaSpaces commercial license.
+The Gateway requires a separate license in addition to the GigaSpaces commercial license.
 Please contact [GigaSpaces Customer Support|http://www.gigaspaces.com/content/customer-support-services] for more details.
-{info}
+{% endinfo %}

 # Overview